Conserve Wildlife Matching Grant Program

 Funding uses: Education / Outreach, Research, Project / Program

 Location of project: New Jersey

-Location of residency: New JerseyView website Save Need help writing this grant?
+Location of residency: New JerseyView website Save

 With funding from the Conserve Wildlife License Plate renewal fund, the NJDEP Division of Fish and Wildlife's Endangered and Nongame Species Program (ENSP) offers small matching grants for projects that advance nongame wildlife conservation and education.
 Approved projects are funded on a single-year basis and must be located in New Jersey.
 Grants are awarded every other year.